d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 ## Decoder

 The Transformer decoder block looks similar to the Transformer encoder block.
-However, besides the two sub-layers---the multi-head attention layer and the positional encoding network, the decoder Transformer block contains a third sub-layer, which applies multi-head attention on the output of the encoder stack.
+However, besides the two sub-layers (the multi-head attention layer and the positional encoding network), the decoder Transformer block contains a third sub-layer, which applies multi-head attention on the output of the encoder stack.
 Similar to the  Transformer encoder block, the  Transformer decoder block employs "add and norm", i.e., the residual connections and the layer normalization to connect each of the sub-layers.

 To be specific, at timestep $t$, assume that $\mathbf x_t$ is the current input, i.e., the query.
 As illustrated in :numref:`fig_self_attention_predict`, the keys and values of the self-attention layer consist of the current query with all the past queries $\mathbf x_1, \ldots, \mathbf x_{t-1}$.